-Back to my recovery efforts, by mid-February I was ready to begin more physical activity and started slowly returning to the gym.
+Back to my recovery efforts, by mid-February, I was ready to begin more physical activity and started slowly returning to the gym.
 However, around this time I also started feeling constantly sluggish, similar to that physically drained feeling you get when you have the flu.
 Each morning, it felt like I got hit by a car when I woke up and that feeling would persist on-and-off throughout the day.
-I started upping my fluids, food intake and take more vitamins and herbal supplements.
-I was determined to rid myself of this feeling before “Empire State of Mind” at the end of the month.
+I started upping my fluids, food intake and take more vitamins and herbal supplements and I was determined to rid myself of this feeling before “Empire State of Mind” at the end of the month.
 I was also hoping it would help heal the area my gallbladder used to be as I still felt some lingering post-surgery soreness.

 Overall, I figured out a plan in order to mask it which involved taking the things I mentioned previously plus more orange juice and green tea at specifically scheduled times to push me through.
 I was super itching to return to the ring and I did not want this standing in my way.

 Show day arrived and I picked up my old pal Referee Andrew Mollon on our way out to Rochester.
 This was perfectly fitting as the two of us bonded together years ago driving out to plenty of shows in the area.
 It felt good to make the trek with one of my best friends in the business like we used to.

 This was the first time I was booked on a show in the Rochester area in about 3 years.
 After my time concluded at different promotion I worked for, I thought I was done working in this area for good.
 But when this event was announced, it provided further fuel for my motivation to return to the ring and show the wrestling community, and myself, that I still good enough to be a part of the best independent wrestling promotion in Western New York.